idris-rampurawala/angular-text-search-highlight/README.md

 > This project is a demonstration of implementing a text filter with highlighting in Angular 8

+You can find an in-depth article on this implementation [here](https://dev.to/idrisrampurawala/creating-a-search-filter-in-angular-562d).

 ## Installation

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.17.